TRUCK ACCIDENTS: STAYING AWAKE, ALERT AND ALIVE

 Recovering From a Truck Accident Injury

 Driver fatigue is one of the leading causes of truck accidents, and the very nature of truck driving almost assures that exhaustion will continue to plague the industry.
 A fatigued driver is much more likely to fall asleep at the wheel or lose focus on the road, and both of those things can cause destructive accidents.
-If you’re facing a long recovery after a commercial truck hits your vehicle, please call the team at Joubert Law Firm at 225-761-3822 for a free legal
+If you’re facing a long recovery after a commercial truck hits your vehicle, please contact the team at Joubert Law Firm, APLC at 225-424-5399 for a free legal